This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-PICK1 Antibody, preincubated with the control peptide antigen.
+Anti-PICK1 Antibody, preincubated with the negative control antigen.

 PICK1 interacts with the PDZ motifs of several proteins, including: protein kinase C α (PKC α), glutamate receptors (GluRs), prolactin-releasing peptide (PrRP), acid-sensing ion channel (ASICs), dopamine transporter (DAT), Karlirin 7, ephrin type-B receptor 2 (EphB2),ErbB2 / Her-2, TIS21, coxsackie virus and adenovirus receptor (CXADR), and UNC5H.